Piyush Goyal says Centre working round-the-clock, PM Modi working 18-19 hours; there should be no politics over COVID-19

-New Delhi [India], April 18 (ANI): Noting that the union government is working round-the-clock to support states in COVID-19 management, Commerce and Industry Minister Piyush Goyal said the government has been fighting battle against the disease without any discrimination and "politics should not be done on the issue".
+New Delhi [India], April 19 (ANI): Noting that the union government is working round-the-clock to support states in COVID-19 management, Commerce and Industry Minister Piyush Goyal said the government has been fighting a battle against the disease without any discrimination and "politics should not be done on the issue".

 In an apparent reference to remarks of Congress President Sonia Gandhi and some leaders of NCP over the COVID-19 situation, Goyal said he felt bad at attempts to give political colour to the issue.

 "Politics should not be played over this (COVID management).
-Central government has been fighting battle against COVID-19 without any discrimination.
+The central government has been fighting a battle against COVID-19 without any discrimination.
 I felt bad when some people and a prominent political party tried to give political colours to the issue," Goyal said.

 He said after an elaborate meeting with 12 worst-affected states and union territories, the central government did mapping on medical oxygen requirements.